syseleven/grav-docs-metakube/pages/02.Documentation/14.application-best-practices/default.en.md

 ## Monitoring

-You should monitor all your components and create sensible dashboard to quickly see their state.
+You should monitor all your components and create sensible dashboards to quickly see their state.
 The [prometheus-operator](https://github.com/coreos/prometheus-operator) works quite well with Kubernetes and the [kube-prometheus](https://github.com/coreos/kube-prometheus) project helps you with deploying a Prometheus setup that already scrapes basic information about the state of Pods and Nodes inside of Kubernetes.

 You should also add Prometheus exporters for all the other services and databases that you use.